Stays at the beginning of Tenerife

 • You must arrive at the Masca Visitor Center at least 30 minutes before your reserved time for access control.

-• You must present the booking tickets for both the Masca Gorge hiking activity and the boat or kayak return.
+• You must present the booking tickets for both the hiking activity in the Masca Ravine and the boat or kayak trip.

-• The transport fee will be added to the cost of the Masca Gorge entry ticket.
+• The transport fee will be added to the cost of the entrance ticket to the Masca Ravine.

 • Tickets are sold exclusively through the website: www.caminobarrancodemasca.com

-• Use of the transport service is mandatory for anyone wishing to do the Masca Gorge activity.
-Without a stamped gorge entry ticket (validated on the bus), access to the activity will not be permitted.
+• Use of the transport service is mandatory for anyone wishing to do the Masca Ravine activity.
+Without a stamped entry ticket to the ravine (validated on the bus), access to the activity will not be allowed.

-• You must be at the pick-up point at least 1 hour before your reserved time.
+• You must be at the pick-up point at least 1 hour before the booked time.

-To complete the Masca Gorge descent, you must book boat or kayak transport from the Masca jetty to the Los Gigantes harbour..
+To complete the descent of the Masca ravine, you must book transport by boat or kayak from the Masca pier to the the port of Los Gigantes.

-How to book the boat or kayak departure
+How to book the boat or kayak trip?

-At the following link, you can check the available departure times for each of the companies offering transport services from Masca:
+In the following link, you can check the available departure times for each of the companies that offer transport services from Masca:

 https://www.caminobarrancodemasca.com/es/empresas-colaboradoras-de-turismo-activo/empresas-transporte/

-The new rates for both the Masca Gorge activity and the transport service, as well as the new bus connection between Santiago del Teide and Masca, will come into effect on April 18.
+The new prices for the Masca Ravine activity and the new bus connection between Santiago del Teide and Masca, will come into effect from 18th April.

 For more information, please contact: